 The banking and financial industry plays an indispensable role in our lives and in keeping the global economy moving.
 Whether you’re buying something with a credit card, following a hot stock tip or running a business, the banking industry is working for you—and that’s just scratching the surface.

-With an industry this vital to our economic well-being, it’s no wonder they employ so many people: with almost 8.3 million people, it ranks sixth in sheer numbers, while finance and insurance accounted for a whopping 7.3% (or $1.4 trillion) of GDP in the US in 2016.
+With an industry this vital to our economic well-being, it’s no wonder they employ so many people: with almost 8.3 million people, it ranks sixth in sheer numbers in the services sector, while finance and insurance accounted for a whopping 7.3% (or $1.4 trillion) of GDP in the US in 2016.
 The fortunes of the financial industry are inextricably tied to the performance of the US economy as a whole, and employment in the sector is expected to enjoy solid growth in the next 10 years, according to the Bureau of Labor Statistics.

 And of course, the sector is continually exploring ways to attract and retain top talent to remain competitive.
 So which firms are doing the best job of keeping employees satisfied, and what is it that makes people so keen on working for them?
 Our data science team analyzed Indeed’s 72 million ratings and reviews to find out the answers.